teskpicoin/tesk-1/README.md

 		console.log('Results:', resultSync);
 	});

+/**
-// Execute Async
+ * Execute async
+ */
 tesk()
 	.do((task) => {
 		console.log('Do something 1');

-		// Simulating a
-		setTimeout(() => {
+		// Simulating a asynchronous task like a database query setTimeout(() => {
 			resultAsync.push("task 1");